Cleaning your Pilates equipment & sanitising your studio

 - Fully tested

-We have a range of NatraSan available in various sizes on our sister site, Mad-HQ here!
+We have a range of NatraSan available in various sizes – please contact us for more details.

 What NOT to use: Avoid using chlorine, bleach (sodium hypochlorite), alcohol, tea tree and almost all household disinfectants as these will likely damage your equipment.